skylerblue333/Loathing-in-the-woes-of-ruthless-the-chosen-one-/manuscript_for_publication.md

 **I loved my family.
 I was grateful for the ordinary years.
 I wanted more of them.**

+I didn't know how valuable that time was when I was in it.
+I regret working so much, holding on to things, not taking off work for more vacations or family time.

-That is the truth I want at the front, where nobody has to search for it.
+That is the truth I want at the front, where nobody has to search for it. a letter a dedication. and love you can find just in case.

 ---